adobe/spectrum-css/README.md

 This project includes several small scripts to help with common tasks.

 - `yarn compare`: This compares the current version of components with the previous versions published to NPM and output a list of all the changes that have been made.
 This is useful for reviewing changes before a release.
 The information is provided in the command-line output as well as in a simple web page that is opened in your default browser upon completion.
 The web page includes links to the visual diffs for each component when the file sizes have changed.
-Components with no changes are not included in the output.
+  - Components with no changes are not included in the output.
+  - To run comparisons on one or multiple components, `yarn compare` accepts a list of components as arguments.
+For example, `yarn compare button` will compare the current version of the button component with the previous version published to NPM. `yarn compare button checkbox` will compare the current version of the button and checkbox components with the previous versions published to NPM.
+  - Named components should be space-separated.
+  - Running `yarn compare` with no inputs will automatically run against all packages.
+  - **Note** that you must run `yarn build` before running `yarn compare` to ensure that the latest build is being compared.
 - `yarn refresh:env`: This copies values for the project's `.env` file (an asset never committed to the repo as it contains login secrets) by using the `.env.example` file as a template.
 This script is useful when you need to update the `.env` file with new values from the `.env.example` file or when you checkout or clean the repo and need to restore the `.env` file.
 - `yarn refresh:directory`: This will remove any deprecated package folders that are no longer in use.
 The goal is to make migrating to a new project architecture easier for the most number of users.
 - `yarn lint:components`: Provides helpful updates and warnings for a component's package.json file.
 This helps keep all components in alignment.